zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 ```

 # Frontend
-Building frontend that allows user to do the actual search is not part of the `jekyll-algolia` plugin.
+Building frontend that allows users to do the actual search is not part of the `jekyll-algolia` plugin.
 The best solution is to use [instantSearch.js](https://github.com/algolia/instantsearch.js/) library which makes it easy to design perfect search experience using prepackaged widgets.

 ## Implementing instant search
-Instant search is meant to be used with algolia, so the API credentials to an algolia index is needed
+Instant search is meant to be used with Algolia, so the API credentials to an algolia index is needed

 ### Install `instantSearch.js`
 You can install `instantSearch.js` through `CDN` or a dependencies management system(`YARN/NPM`)